 Expats tend to prefer private healthcare over public.
 Here, medical professionals tend to all speak English.
 In fact, many of them are expats themselves after completing their training in their home nations.

 Anyone can access healthcare in the UAE, but if you’re not a citizen, private healthcare is costly.
 Expats may apply for the national public health card through MOHAP, affording them the same 50% discount on healthcare services as UAE nationals.
 However, this costs AED 500 and only allows treatment at a small number of facilities.

 Healthcare is regulated by both the federal and emirate level governments.
 In 2018, healthcare expenditure was AED 50.3 billion (3.4% of GDP) and it’s expected to rise to AED 53 billion.
 This is funded through taxes collected (although there’s no income tax in the country).

-Healthcare is administered by four different regulatory bodies throughout the United Arab Emirates:
+There are four different regulatory bodies for healthcare throughout the United Arab Emirates:

 - The Ministry of Health and Prevention (MOHAP)

 - Emirates Health Authority (EHA)